A quantum speedup in machine learning: Finding a N-bit Boolean function for a classification: Introduction

 \section{Introduction}

+Over the past decades, quantum physics has brought remarkable innovations in the various fields of disciplines.
+For example, there are exponentially fast quantum algorithms compared to their classical counterparts \cite{Deutsch:1992dr,Grover:1997ht,Shor:1997bl}.
+The physical limit of measurement precision has been improved in quantum metrology \cite{Giovannetti:2004jg,Giovannetti:2011jk}, and a plenty of protocols offering higher security have been proposed in quantum cryptography \cite{Bennett:1984wv,Ekert:1991kl}.
+These achievements are enabled by appropriate usage of quantum effects such as quantum superposition and quantum entanglement.

-Machine learning is known as a sub-field of artificial intelligence and one of the most advanced automatic control schemes. ``Learning'' is usually thought of as a characteristic of human or living things, but machine learning enables a machine also to learn a task \cite{Langley:1996vj}.
-Machine learning has long been attracting great attention due to its ability to learn or to teach.
-In addition, the machine learning is expected to provide reliable control techniques in designing complex systems in physics and engineering \cite{Langley:1996vj}.
-Recently, the machine learning has been applied to a variety of applications in quantum information science, {\em e.g.}, quantum coherence control \cite{Pearson:2001ja,Weinacht:2002ci,Gammelmark:2009kg,Bang:2012hr}, state engineering \cite{Shabani:2008fx,Verstraete:2009kc}, and quantum-algorithm design \cite{Bang:2013uj}.
+Another phenomenal science is machine learning which is a sub-field of artificial intelligence and one of the most advanced automatic control techniques.
+While learning is usually regarded as the character of humans or living things, machine learning enables a machine to learn a task \cite{Langley:1996vj}.
+Machine learning has been attracting great attention with its novel ability to learn.
+On one hand, machine learning has been studied for the understanding the learning of a real biological system, in a theoretical manner.
+On the other hand, it is also expected that machine learning provides reliable control techniques in designing the complex systems in a practical manner \cite{Langley:1996vj}.